For an updated version of this article read “Do Children Need To File A Tax Return To Fund Their Roth IRA? (2020).”

 We are strong advocates of helping teenagers fund their Roth IRAs in order to begin the process of saving for their retirement.
 Since contributions can later be withdrawn, they should even fund their Roth IRA if they plan on using the money for something else.

 In 2016, those under age 50 can only fund their Roth IRA up the limit of your earned income or $5,500, whichever is less.
 If your child has only earned $300 in babysitting money, it is worth putting those $300 in their Roth IRA.
-You can help encourage them to learn to work, save, and invest by offering to give them money if they fund their Roth, the same many employers encourage the same behavior with their employees by offering an employer match for money invested in a 401(k).
+You can help encourage them to learn to work, save, and invest by offering to give them money if they fund their Roth.
+Many employers encourage the same behavior with their employees by offering an employer match for money invested in a 401(k).

 The IRS does not require dependents whose gross income is only earned income to file a tax return if the amount is less than a certain amount.
 The limit for single dependents who are under age 65 and are not blind is currently $6,300.
 That means if they make just enough to fund their entire Roth IRA ($5,500), they would not have to file a tax return.